maniknr02/zemosodemo/readme.md

- I modified it from Zemosolabs repo.
+ I modified it in parernt repository to raise merge confict.